7mek7/Devops/bash1/readme.md

 example2:current user & current directory
 a bash script that displays thhe current username a bash script that displays thhe current directory

+example3:pattern
+a bash script to search for a specific pattern intext file and display lines matching that pattern